CodingItWrong/outsidein.dev/docs/vue/5-writing-data.md

    },
 ```

 With that, our store should be working.
-Let's check the E2E test to see if it's progressed.

-Rerun the test, and the API call isn't made.
+Let's rerun the E2E test to see if it's progressed.
+The API call isn't made.
 This is because the button in `NewRestaurantForm` isn't a submit button, so it's not submitting the form.
 Our test confirmed what submitting the form did, but it didn't confirm what clicking the button did, due to limitations with Vue Test Utils.
+(UPDATE IF SUBMIT CHANGES)
 That's what we have E2E tests for!
 To fix this, make the button a submit button:

 ```diff
        data-testid="new-restaurant-name-field"